The Rolling Stones (album): Critical reception

 The album was included in Robert Dimery's 1001 Albums You Must Hear Before You Die (2010).
 Sean Egan of BBC Music wrote of the record in 2012: "It's a testament to the group's brilliance that the result was still the best album to emerge from the early 1960s British blues boom … the ensemble lovingly deliver some of their favourite shots of rhythm 'n' blues."
 It was voted number 418 in Colin Larkin's All Time Top 1000 Albums.

+Legacy

+For his 1972 single "The Jean Genie", David Bowie aimed to replicate the sound of The Rolling Stones.
+He said: "I didn't get that near to it, but it had a feel that I wanted – that '60s thing."